mojolicious/path.js/README.md

 }
 ```

-Temporary directories will be deleted automatically when node stops, but can also be removed manually with the `destroy`
+The creation of temporary directories is supported as well.
+They will be deleted automatically when node exits, but can
+also be removed manually with the `destroy` and `destroySync` methods.
+All temporary directories are created relative to
-method.
-They are created relative to the operating system temp directory with `node-` prefix.
+the operating system temp directory with a `node-` prefix.

 ```js
 // Create a temporary directory (async)